Connector Details

 Credentials Setup

-The snowflake connector uses the following 8 connection parameters:
+The snowflake connector uses the following 8 connection parameters:1. user

 If you do not already have a Snowflake account, you can create one here.